logicxd/TicTacToeAI/README.md

 # TicTacToeAI

-Create an AI Tic-Tac-Toe bot that will never lose.
+Tic-Tac-Toe bot that will never lose, implemented with AI design MiniMax.

 ### Overview